BlackVS/smartROS/README.md

      }
     }
    ```
-Here first router (shortname 0 or "0") will be connected using TLS ADH-AES128-SHA256 (without certificates, right now ADH supports only this cipher), the second one will be connected using certificate.
+Here first router (shortname 0 or "0") will be connected using TLS ADH-AES128-SHA256 (without certificates, right now ROS supports only this cipher for SSL without certificates), the second one will be connected using certificate.
 Sure both routers must have API SSL enabled, proper users with mentioned passwords created and certificates for the second one generated.
-CA certificate of the second routers must be placed in the *smartROS/certs* folder.
+CA certificate named *ca1.crt*  of the second router must be placed in the *smartROS/certs* folder.

 #### OpenSSL
-If you use secure connection WITHOUT certificates to router you should have ADH support enabled in OpenSSL.
+If you use secure connection WITHOUT certificates to router you must have ADH support enabled in OpenSSL.
-To check if it enabled run:
+To check if it enabled run in terminal:
    ```bash
    openssl ciphers -s ADH
    ```